rudawg/nr1-synthetics-alerts/README.md

 >We encourage you to bring your experiences and questions to the [Explorers Hub Post](https://discuss.newrelic.com/t/relic-solution-just-dropped-in-to-see-what-conditions-my-synthetics-were-in/114182) where our community members collaborate on solutions and new ideas.

+## Issues / enhancement requests

+Issues and enhancement requests can be submitted in the [Issues tab of this repository](../../issues).
+Please search for and review the existing open issues before submitting a new issue.

 ## Contributing